If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 Roll up the cake firmly but not too tight.
 Make sure you’re rolling up the cake with parchment paper as this will prevent the cake from sticking to itself.
 Wrap the cake with another piece of parchment paper or a cloth napkin and let it cool completely to room temperature.
 Keep the cake roll with the seam side down.

-The cream cheese frosting that I use for this swiss roll is not a buttercream, but a whipped cream.
+The cream cheese filling that I use for this easy pumpkin roll recipe is not a buttercream, but a whipped cream.
 It’s light and has a wonderful tanginess from the cream cheese.

 When the cake has cooled, unroll the cake.
-Spread the cream cheese whipped cream filling evenly over the surface, leaving a border at the short end with the diagonal cut.
+Spread the cream cheese whipped cream filling evenly over the surface, leaving a border at the short side with the diagonal cut.

 Roll up the cake again, releasing the parchment paper from the cake as you go.
 Tighten the cake to keep an even spiral shape, but take care not to squeeze out too much of the frosting.